bennellis/CIL_Sentiment_analysis/README.md

 Partial fine-tuning (less effective)

-Best results were obtained using full fine-tuning of DeBERTa-v3, achieving a 92.0 validation score and 91.0 test score After ensembling both DeBERTa-v3 base and DeBERTa-v3 large from different checkpoints and using various classification heads, we were able to achieve a test score of 91.5
+Best results were obtained using full fine-tuning of DeBERTa-v3, achieving a 92.0 validation score and 90.4 test score After ensembling DeBERTa-v3 large from different checkpoints, we were able to achieve a test score of 90.8

 Custom Loss Function
-We used a custom scoring function (L) focused on penalizing large misclassification errors more heavily:
+We used a custom scoring function focused on penalizing large misclassification errors more heavily:

 Score = 1.0 for correct predictions